 As the impact of advancing digital technologies is felt at an increasingly fundamental level though, many organisations are looking beyond their own market and contexts, instead seeking to adopt best practices from digital leaders across all industries.
 This is something we’re certainly seeing among the progressive organisations we work with here at Box UK.
 They’re interested to know about the latest trends regardless of industry, and the opportunities available to tailor these to their own requirements and so introduce innovation from a completely different space.

 If you’re working with a trusted technical partner, they will likely have a broad understanding of digital and technological innovations just waiting to be unlocked.
-Be sure to take advantage of this, then, through knowledge-sharing activities such as digital audits, strategic planning sessions and regular reviews.
+Be sure to take advantage of this, then, through knowledge-sharing activities such as strategic planning sessions and regular reviews.
 You may even consider augmenting the supplier team with your own staff, to help uncover opportunities that may otherwise have gone unnoticed.

 Whatever innovation initiatives you wish to pursue, don’t forget that it’s those organisations able to respond to opportunities as soon as they arise that will reap the rewards of first-mover status.
 Your development process should therefore provide you with optimal flexibility and efficiency – and Agile techniques can prove incredibly useful to achieving this.